spectraphilic/wasp_sketches/journal/Waspmote_Journal.md

 - UTC time, SD, GPS, lithium Bat, solar panel, Libelium box.
 - Sensors: DS-2.
 Sampling interval: 3m.
 Moved on the same pole as the drift lower lidar, right next to the radar.

+### 2018-01-25

+Waspmote got burried in snow, sensor still out of snow.

 ------